-- (a) the applicant for, or the holder for the time being of, the mining tenement the subject of the relevant act; - (b) another entity, if the tribunal considers that it would be just and equitable that the entity should be ordered to pay the amount, having regard to the circumstances of the entity's past or present, direct or indirect, financial or other connection with- - (i) the relevant act, including the activities carried out under the mining tenement the subject of the relevant act; or - (ii) an entity that is or was the holder of the mining tenement the subject of the relevant act. - (5) There is no entitlement to be compensated more than once for the already been provided under this part for what is essentially the same effect of the same act.
+(a) the applicant for, or the holder for the time being of, the mining tenement the subject of the relevant act;

+- (b) another entity, if the tribunal considers that it would be just and equitable that the entity should be ordered to pay the amount, having regard to the circumstances of the entity's past or present, direct or indirect, financial or other connection with- - (i) the relevant act, including the activities carried out under the mining tenement the subject of the relevant act; or - (ii) an entity that is or was the holder of the mining tenement the subject of the relevant act.

+(5) There is no entitlement to be compensated more than once for the effect on native title rights and interests of an act if compensation has already been provided under this part for what is essentially the same effect of the same act.